mukunddp/SignUp_Form/README.md

 "# SignUp_Form"
-This is Sign Up and Login Form
+This is Sign Up and login form for different types of users.
+On login redirect users to their respective dashboards.

 Redirect to Respective Dashboard